argyleink/ScrollSnapExplainers/js-snapChanged/readme.md

 ## Goals

+Help developers sychronize a snapped scroll item with the rest of their interface elements efficiently and effectively.

-Should only fire if user interaction has ended, and a new item has been truly rested on.
+Should only fire if user interaction has ended and a new item has been rested on.
 If a user is still touching the screen or the touchpad, this event should not fire, even if the scroll position is exactly at a snapped elements position.

 ## Use Cases